Pan-ML/panml/README.md

 See model options in [library supported models](https://github.com/Pan-ML/panml/wiki/8.-Supported-models)

-For performance overview of open source LLMs (including ones not currently covered in this library), you can find the information on the [HuggingFace Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).
+For performance overview of open source LLM models (including models not currently covered in this library), you can find the information on the [HuggingFace Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).

 ### Roadmap